rackerlabs/technical-blog/_posts/2020-05-02-configure-vs-code-for-azure-and-terraform.md

 ### Installation

-This document explains how to configure VS Code for Windows 10, but similar steps work for other operating systems (OS).
+The following steps show how to configure VS Code in Windows 10, but similar steps work for other operating systems (OS).

 1. Download the VS Code installer for Windows from